ohkuboj/pdsnd_github/README.md

 ### Description
 Describe what your project is about and what it does Project breaks down large sets of bikeshare data collected from Chicago, New York City, and Washington.
+The user is able to choose which cities and dates they'd like to understand.

 ### Files used
 Include the files used